-There are three biscuits I adore - Choc- Chip (obviously), Mint Slice (my weakness - google Arnott's- In Australia there are vegan versions now available) and ANZAC biscuits.
+There are three biscuits I adore - Choc- Chip (obviously), Mint Slice (my weakness - google Arnott's Mint Slice) and ANZAC biscuits.

 What is an ANZAC Biscuit?

-The biscuits were supposedly baked & sent by the men's significant women, as the ingredients when baked didn't spoil; butter, flour, sugar, golden syrup, oats & bicarb soda.
+The biscuits were believed to be baked & sent by the men's significant other, as the ingredients when baked didn't spoil- butter, flour, sugar, golden syrup, oats & bicarb soda.